 In addition to the 6 aforementioned banks, Barclays, HSBC, and Lloyds Bank are among the banks that will start conducting name-checks when money is being sent to third party accounts.

 CHAPS: The new rules will also apply to faster payments like the Clearing House Automated Payment System (CHAPS) is a real-time gross settlement payment system used for GBP transactions in the UK.

 It is important to note that the new rule is not applicable to international money transfers.
-Here are 6 tips to protect yourself from an international money transfer scams.
-We have seen a rise in financial frauds and scams during this pandemic.
-From magic potions, remedy cures, to love scams.
-Here are some tips to protect yourself from a financial scam.
 The golden rule of thumb is that if it is too good to be true, it is a scam.